Conor McGregor – Stats, history and MMA record

 Humble Beginnings to Money and Fame

 McGregor was brought up in a not-so-good area of Dublin, Ireland, called Crumlin.
+McGregor usually carries around an Irish flag and even wears an custom mouthguard with the Irish colours.
 Initially McGregor had dreams of using soccer as a way out of the lower-middle class, but soon found the Crumlin Boxing Club where he found his calling.

 From there he found his now longtime coach John Kavanagh at his gym, where McGregor took it upon himself to beat up two of Kavanagh’s pupils during training.

 Kavanagh wasn’t having any of that in his house though, and beat McGregor to the ground and wailed on him until McGregor promised not to beat people up any more.